2014 Santiago subway bombing: Attack

-The explosion occurred during the lunch hour rush in the subway station.
-The bomb was a fire extinguisher filled with gunpowder on a timer left inside of a trash can.
-14 people were injured including a 61-year-old woman who had to have her finger amputated due to shrapnel damage along with others who were hospitalized due to serious injuries.
+The explosion occurred during the lunch hour rush in the subway station, with the explosive device, consisting of a fire extinguisher filled with gunpowder on a timer left inside of a trash can, going of at 13:53.
+Fourteen people were injured, including a 61-year-old woman who had to have her finger amputated due to shrapnel damage, along with others who were hospitalized due to serious injuries.

 Aftermath

-After the attack subway service was temporarily stopped but then continued on although the station were the explosion occurred, was closed.
-The Carabiniers of Chile responded with their bomb squad and special investigators in order to gather evidence and the national government also requested the assistance of foreign security agencies in identifying the bombers.
+After the attack, subway service was temporarily stopped.
+When it resumed, the station remained closed.
+The Carabineros de Chile responded with a bomb squad and special investigators in order to gather evidence, and the national government requested the assistance of foreign security agencies in identifying the bombers.
 In response to the new attacks, the national government announced that they would be invoking Chile's controversial Anti-terror law which allows for longer detention without charge, the use of wiretaps, and confidential witnesses.
-The bombing also raised concerns about whether more explosions would occur in the days nearing the anniversary of the dictatorship of Augusto Pinochet.
+The bombing also raised concerns about whether more explosions would occur in the days nearing the anniversary of the beginning of the dictatorship of Augusto Pinochet.
 On September 9, the police announced that they had one suspect that had been captured on security footage placing the bomb.

-Investigation & arrests
+Legal aftermath

 On 22 September 2014, two men and one woman were arrested in a police raid related to the incident.
 The suspects identified as Juan Alexis Flores Riquelme, Guillermo Cristóbal Durán Méndez and Nataly Antonieta Casanova Muñoz.
 According to the authorities gunpowder and other bomb making materials were found in the suspects' homes, with Juan Flores being the mastermind behind the organization.
 The Public Ministry, through the regional prosecutor of the South Zone, Raúl Guzmán and the prosecutor with exclusive dedication, Christian Toledo, found a Tarjeta bip! (a plastic card used as a means of payment to use public transport in Santiago) among the belongings of the accused.
 Its recorded usage history, along with security camera footage, was used as evidence against the accused.

 The suspects were officially charged with the crime on September 23.
 Despite the evidence presented by the authorities, all of them denied any involvement in the incident.

-On March 15, 2018, the Sixth Oral Criminal Trial Court of Santiago sentenced Juan Flores Riquelme to a total of 23 years' imprisonment for one count of terrorist crimes of planting and detonating an explosive device, one count of possession of a bomb, six counts of causing minor injuries, and for physical damages to the subway itself.
+On March 15, 2018, the Sixth Oral Criminal Trial Court of Santiago sentenced Juan Flores Riquelme to a total of 23 years' imprisonment; 15 years for one count of the terrorist acts of planting and detonating an explosive device and 8 years for one count of possession of an explosive device, six counts of minor assault, and one count of property damage.
 The other two defendants were acquitted due to lack of evidence.